 Why is the Two-Kingdom Classification System Inadequate?

 We can easily distinguish a living animal from a living plant in our surroundings.
-We do not find any difficulty in identifying an animal as long as we see it moving, eating and alive.
-When it comes to plants, we have an image of a structure having spread out appearance with green parts like leaves in our mind.
 So, to keep it as simple as it was, Carolus Linnaeus classified all the organisms of the world into two Kingdoms i.e. Plantae and Animalia.
-Continue reading Why is the Two-Kingdom Classification System Inadequate?
+But the grouping of such diverse organisms into only two kingdoms was not satisfactory to many biologists of that time.

 What are Antitranspirants?
 How do they Reduce Water Loss in Plants?